smartnodes-lab/tensorlink/README.md

 ## Running a Node

-Tensorlink is designed to work across **local**, **private**, and **public** networks—but the public network is where it truly comes alive.
-By joining the decentralized ecosystem, your machine becomes part of a global infrastructure powering machine learning applications.
-Whether you're a hobbyist or a data center operator, running a Tensorlink node earns you rewards and directly contributes to the future of AI.
+Tensorlink is designed to work across **local**, **private**, and **public** networks, but it thrives on the public-side.
+By joining this distributed ecosystem, your machine becomes part of a global infrastructure powering real-world machine learning applications.
+Whether you're a hobbyist or a data center operator, running a Tensorlink node helps drive the future of AI and can earn you rewards along the way.

-### Why Run a Tensorlink Node?
-- 🚀 **Support Innovation**: Lend your GPU power to cutting-edge research and open-source projects.
-- 💸 **Earn Rewards**: Get compensated for your compute time—idle GPUs become productive assets.
-- 🌐 **Join the Movement**: Help build a censorship-resistant, decentralized compute backbone.

 ### Getting Started

 1. **Download the Node Binary**
-   - Grab the latest `tensorlink-miner` from the [**Releases**](https://github.com/smartnodes-lab/tensorlink) page.
+   - Get the latest `tensorlink-miner` from the [**Releases**](https://github.com/smartnodes-lab/tensorlink/releases) page.
    - Make sure your system has:
-     - Python 3
+     - Python 3.10+
-     - A **CUDA-enabled GPU**
+     - A **CUDA-capable GPU** (Support for other hardware and backends coming soon.)

 2. **Configure Your Node**
    - Open the `config.json` file and set:
-     - `"wallet"`: Your Ethereum-compatible wallet address (for receiving rewards).
+     - `"wallet"`: Your Ethereum (Base) wallet address (used to receive rewards).
-     - `"mining"`: Set to `true` if you want to run a local script while idle.
+     - `"mining"`: Set to `true` if you'd like the node to run a script while idle (e.g., a GPU-mining script).
-     - `"mining_script"`: (Optional, BROKEN) Path to the script you want to run when not handling jobs.
+     - `"mining_script"`: _(Optional, currently non-functional)_ Path to the script to run during idle time.
+       ⚠️ **Note:** Mining support is a work in progress and is not yet implemented.

 3. **Run the Worker**
    - Launch your node using the provided script:
      ```bash
      ./run-worker.sh
      ```

-   - You should start seeing logs that indicate connection to the network and readiness to receive jobs.
+   - You should see logs indicating a successful network connection and readiness to receive jobs.

+---

+## Roadmap

+Here’s what’s in the works for Tensorlink:

+- ✅ **Multi-GPU / Large Model Support (Work in Progress)**
+  Support for training models larger than a single GPU is already implemented.
+Deployment depends on growing the active node count to enable stable distributed execution.

+- 🧠 **Custom Model Integration (Work in Progress)**
+  Users will be able to plug in and train their own PyTorch models using the Tensorlink infrastructure.

+- 🔐 **Smartnode Verification Layer (Work in Progress - Testnet)**
+  On-chain proposal validation for enhanced security and decentralization.
+  Includes early support for stablecoin and native reward flows to workers and validators.

+- ⛏️ **Idle Script Execution / Mining Support (Work in Progress)**
+  Nodes will be able to run a specified script while idle, such as GPU mining or other workloads.
+Configuration exists but the feature is not yet functional.

+- 🧪 **Scalable Validator Set (Work in Progress)**
+  Improvements to the validator set are underway to handle higher volumes of job proposals and accommodate a broader range of HTTPS endpoints and server types used in real-world machine learning pipelines.

+- 🌐 **Web Dashboard (TBD)**
+  Monitor job activity, system health, and earnings from a local or hosted interface.

 ---

 ## Contributing